Remiphilius/PoemesProfonds/README.md

 ## Text-to-phenomes converter

 In order to get the phonemes out of the verses from the poetry, a text-to-phonemes converter for French needed to be developped.
 Some words, especially proper nouns, may appear in poetry but may not in any database.
-Thus, a model based on neural networks was created so every verse has its phoneme representation.
+Thus, a model based on neural networks was created so every verse has its phonetic representation.

 The data to train the model on was found in [1].
 Instead of using the International Phonetic Alphabet (IPA), a substitution alphabet is used as in [1].
 It is the one described below: